 Neonatology is the care of critically ill, often preterm infants.
 Pediatric critical care deals with the care of children and teens with unstable, life-threatening medical conditions, including sepsis, brain injuries, organ failure, and cancer crises.
 Clinicians in these fields routinely make hundreds (if not thousands) of high-stakes, evidence-informed decisions for their patients each day.
-These decisions are often not as straightforward as those that are life-or-death:
+These decisions are often not straightforward: